dmsweetser/HiddenGems/README.md

 # Hidden Gems

-Hidden Gems is a web application designed to help users analyze and forecast data relationships.
+Hidden Gems is a web application designed to help users analyze and forecast data relationships by using AutoML and dynamic class generation to permit arbitrary data input.
 It provides a user-friendly interface for uploading data, selecting columns, analyzing the data, and forecasting future values.

 ## Getting Started